Twist automorphisms and Poisson structures: Introduction

 \subsubsection{Twist automorphisms}

-Let $\kk$ denote a chosen commutative ring of characteristic $0$. \cite{BerensteinFominZelevinsky96} \cite{berenstein1997total} introduced an automorphism $\tilde{\eta}_{w}$ on the unipotent cell $N_{-}^{w}$.
-Its gives rise to an automorphism $\eta_{w}$ on the coordinate ring $\kk[N_{-}^{w}]$. $\eta_{w}$ was called a twist automorphism and has been studied via cluster algebras \cite{GeissLeclercSchroeer10b}.
-A quantum unipotent cell $\qO[N_{-}^{w}]$ is a quantum analog of the coordinate ring $\kk[N_{-}^{w}]$, which is defined for all Kac-Moody types.
+\cite{BerensteinFominZelevinsky96,berenstein1997total} introduced an automorphism $\tilde{\eta}_{w}$ on the unipotent cell $N_{-}^{w}$.
+Its gives rise to an automorphism $\eta_{w}$ on the coordinate ring $\C[N_{-}^{w}]$. $\eta_{w}$ was called a twist automorphism and has been studied via cluster algebras \cite{GeissLeclercSchroeer10b}.
+A quantum unipotent cell $\qO[N_{-}^{w}]$ is a quantum analog of the coordinate ring $\C[N_{-}^{w}]$, which is defined for all Kac--Moody types.
 In a joint work \cite{kimura2017twist}, the first author introduced the quantum twist automorphism $\eta_{w}$ on $\qO[N_{-}^{w}]$ and further showed that the dual canonical basis $\dCan$ of $\qO[N_{-}^{w}]$ is permuted by $\eta_{w}$.

-By \cite{GeissLeclercSchroeer10,GeissLeclercSchroeer11} \cite{GY13,goodearl2020integral}, $\qO[N_{-}^{w}]$ is a (quantum) upper cluster algebra $\upClAlg$.
-By a motivational conjecture of Fomin and Zelevinsky \cite{FominZelevinsky02} and its natural generalization \cite{Kimura10}, the dual canonical basis of $\qO[N_{-}^{w}]$ should contain all cluster monomials, i.e. the Laurent monomials in some toric chart which are globally regular on $\AVar$.
+By \cite{GeissLeclercSchroeer10,GeissLeclercSchroeer11,GY13,goodearl2020integral}, $\qO[N_{-}^{w}]$ is a (quantum) upper cluster algebra $\upClAlg$.
+By a motivational conjecture of Fomin and Zelevinsky \cite{FominZelevinsky02} and its natural generalization \cite{Kimura10}, the dual canonical basis of $\qO[N_{-}^{w}]$ should contain all cluster monomials, i.e., the monomials of coordinate functions in some toric chart which are globally regular on $\AVar$.
 With the help of the existence of the twist automorphism $\eta_{w}$ and the fact that it permutes the dual canonical basis $\dCan$, the second author gave a proof of the generalized conjecture for all cases \cite{qin2020dual}.
-(See \cite{qin2017triangular} \cite{Kang2018} and \cite{mcnamara2021cluster} for other approaches and the corresponding results.)
+(See \cite{Kang2018,mcnamara2021cluster,qin2017triangular} for other approaches and the corresponding results.)

 In view of the successful application of the twist automorphism $\eta_{w}$ to the (quantum) upper cluster algebra $\qO[N_{-}^{w}]$, it is natural to ask for a twist automorphism in general cases.